andreykobal/oasys-happy-tomoone-cat/README.md

 - AI: Deep Learning models for image transformation and personality generation.
 - 3D Rendering: AI-driven rendering techniques for lifelike visualizations.
 - Game Integration: Oasys and Ubisoft APIs for a seamless avatar experience.
-- Blockchain: Ethereum network for AI NFT creation and interoperability standard.
+- Blockchain: Ethereum network for AINFT creation and interoperability standard.

 ## The Impact

-TomoOne Cat transcends traditional avatars, leading the way for interactive AI NFT companionship.
+TomoOne Cat transcends traditional avatars, leading the way for interactive AINFT companionship.
 This project exemplifies the immense potential of technology to elevate gaming and foster genuine connections, setting a new standard for virtual identities.

 ## What's Next?